 Alternatively, you could first rename debuglog.log and then delete it.
-After you delete the log file, the Pulse client creates a new one.
-However, that operation might take some time depending on the activities of the Pulse client.
+After you delete the log file, Pulse Client creates a new one.
+However, that operation might take some time depending on the activities of Pulse Client.

-Uploading the Pulse Secure Client Log Files
+Uploading Pulse Client Log Files

-The Pulse Secure desktop client for Windows makes it easy to transmit diagnostic log bundles to PCS gateways for analysis by system administrators.
-To send a log bundle to the PCS, when a VPN connection is active, run the following from the desktop client user interface: File -> Logs -> Upload.
+The Pulse Client for Windows makes it easy to transmit diagnostic log bundles to PCS gateways for analysis by system administrators.
+To send a log bundle to the PCS, when a VPN connection is active, run the following from the desktop client user interface: File > Logs > Upload.